-The proposed tidal docking structure has been designed to not impede recreation, public commerce, and navigation.
-The docking structure does not extend into any federal or local navigation channel and maintains the required 20 foot setbacks from boundary lines extended over water.
+The proposed project has been designed to not impede recreation, public commerce, and navigation.
+The docking structure does not extend into any federal or local navigation channel.

-Irm@des.nh.gov or (603) 271-2147

-NHDES Wetlands Bureau, 29 Hazen Drive, PO Box 95, Concord, NH 03302-0095

-www.des.nh.gov

-SECTION I.VI - FLOODPLAIN WETLANDS (Env-Wt 313.03(b)(6)) Describe how the project avoids and minimizes impacts to floodplain wetlands that provide flood storage.
-The project does not propose any impacts to floodplain wetlands as the dock will be constructed on piles therefore providing no significant decrease in flood storage potential.
-SECTION I.VII - RIVERINE FORESTED WETLAND SYSTEMS AND SCRUB-SHRUB -MARSH COMPLEXES (Env-Wt 313.03(b)(7)) Describe how the project avoids and minimizes impacts to natural riverine forested wetland systems and scrub-shrub - marsh complexes of high ecological integrity.
+SECTION I.VI - FLOODPLAIN WETLANDS (Env-Wt 313.03(b)(6))

+Describe how the project avoids and minimizes impacts to floodplain wetlands that provide flood storage.

+The project does not propose any impacts to floodplain wetlands as the gangway is located above the water and the float will not result in any significant decrease in flood storage potential.

+SECTION I.VII - RIVERINE FORESTED WETLAND SYSTEMS AND SCRUB-SHRUB -MARSH COMPLEXES (Env-Wt 313.03(b)(7))

+Describe how the project avoids and minimizes impacts to natural riverine forested wetland systems and scrub-shrub - marsh complexes of high ecological integrity.

 The project does not propose impacts to riverine forested wetland systems and scrub shrub marsh complexes.

-NHDES Wetlands Bureau, 29 Hazen Drive, PO Box 95, Concord, NH 03302-0095 www.des.nh.gov lrm@des.nh.gov or (603) 271-2147

-SECTION I.VIII - DRINKING WATER SUPPLY AND GROUNDWATER AQUIFER LEVELS (Env-Wt 313.03(b)(8)) Describe how the project avoids and minimizes impacts to wetlands that would be detrimental to adjacent drinking water supply and groundwater aquifer levels.
+SECTION I.VIII - DRINKING WATER SUPPLY AND GROUNDWATER AQUIFER LEVELS (Env-Wt 313.03(b)(8))

+Describe how the project avoids and minimizes impacts to wetlands that would be detrimental to adjacent drinking water supply and groundwater aquifer levels.

 The wetland resources associated with the project site are not hydrologically connected to a groundwater aquifer or drinking water supply.

-SECTION I.IX - STREAM CHANNELS (Env-Wt 313.03(b)(9)) Describe how the project avoids and minimizes adverse impacts to stream channels and the ability of such channels to handle runoff of waters.
+SECTION I.IX - STREAM CHANNELS (Env-Wt 313.03(b)(9))

+Describe how the project avoids and minimizes adverse impacts to stream channels and the ability of such channels to handle runoff of waters.

 The project does not propose any impacts to stream channels.